vytasrgl/ChatScript/wiki/ChatScript-Advanced-User-Manual.md

 Well, really, the system "evaluates" every token.
 Simple English words and punctuation always evaluate to themselves, and the results go into the output stream.
-Similarly, the value of a text string like "this is text" is itself, and so "this is text" shows up in the output stream.
+Similarly, the value of a text string like _this is text_ is itself, and so _this is text_ shows up in the output stream.
 And the value of a concept set or topic name is itself.

 System function calls have specific unique evaluations which affect the data of the system and/or add content into the output stream.
 User-defined macros are just script that resides external to the script being evaluated, so they are evaluated.
-Script constructs like IF, LOOP, assignment, and relational comparison affect the flow of control of the script but don't themselves put anything into the output stream when evaluated.
+Script constructs like `IF`, `LOOP`, assignment, and relational comparison affect the flow of control of the script but don't themselves put anything into the output stream when evaluated.

 Whenever a variable is evaluated, its contents are evaluated and their result is put into the output stream.
 Variables include user variables, function argument variables, system variables, match variables, and factset variables.